DavidMercier/NIMS/doc/models_thin_films.rst

 The :numref:`contact_topography_thinfilm` a ("pile-up") is typical of the case of a soft film on a hard substrate and the :numref:`contact_topography_thinfilm` b ("sink-in") of a hard film on a soft substrate [#ChenVlassak2001]_.
 The pile-up can be emphasized in case ot thin films, because of the material confinement by the substrate.
 To determine the depth of contact, `the same models <http://nims.readthedocs.org/en/latest/models.html#indentation-contact-topography>`_ described for bulk material indentation are used.
+But, some quantitative approaches are proposed in the literature to take into account both pile up and substrate effects in the material properties estimation of the coating [#Zhou2008]_.

 Corrections to apply for thin film indentation
 ------------------------------------------------